VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 === UC2 - Function execution
 A user wants to execute their visually composed functions.

-=== UC3 - Composition of function using list comprehension
+=== UC3 - Composition of function using lists
-A user wants to compose a function using list comprehension.
+A user wants to compose a function using lists, i.e. list construction.

 === UC4 - Composition of recursive function
 A user wants to compose a function that is defined by itself.